macedo22/autograder-demo/ucsd-cse599-pa1-grading/README.md

 # Grader for pa1

 Adapted from Joseph Politz, 2018

 `json-graders/JSONRunner.java`

-    This file runs the test suite in [insert test file] and prints the results in JSON format to standard out.
+    This file runs the test suite in `pa1-implementation/SomeClassTester.java` and prints the results in JSON format to standard out.
 The results map from test header to test output.
 For example: